adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 first in Oklahoma and now in DFW) and because the DFW region has a high density of GPS receivers and weather stations whose data are publicly available on-line for our use.

-We take as the center of our region the NWS KFWS NEXRAD radar in Fort-Worth Texas.
+We take as the center of our domain the NWS KFWS NEXRAD radar in Fort-Worth Texas.
 Within the 230 km coverage range of the radar we identified 44 Regional Reference Points, i.e., high performance dual-frequency GPS receivers.
-We found these stations by parsing through [GNSS station log files](ftp://geodesy.noaa.gov/cors/station_log/).
+We found these stations by parsing through [GNSS station log files](ftp://geodesy.noaa.gov/cors/station_log/) and identifying the stations which are within the 230 km range radius.
 Further we found out that these GNSS receivers are operated by the [Texas Dept. of Transportation (TxDOT)](http://www.txdot.gov/inside-txdot/division/information-technology/gps.html), and were deployed to provide precise position information for Geodetic studies.
 As such these GPS receivers do not have collocated weather stations.
 For the weather data (surface temperature, pressure, and relative humidity) required for IPW estimation, we used data from the network of Automated Surface Observation Stations (ASOS) operated by NOAA NWS.
-We find the closest ASOS station to each GNSS station and interpolate the meteorological variables from the MSL of the ASOS station to the MSL of the GNSS station.
+We find the closest ASOS station to each GNSS station and interpolate the meteorological variables from the MSL of the ASOS station to the MSL of the GNSS station as suggested by [(Bai et al 2003)](http://www.sage.unsw.edu.au/wang/jgps/v2n2/v2n2pB.pdf).
-Figure 1 shows the relative locations of the GNSS receivers and ASOS stations within the 230 km coverage range of the KFWS radar.
+The near real-time water vapor system operated by [UCAR](http://www.suominet.ucar.edu/index.html) follows a similar principle.
+The figure below shows a map of all the sensors used in this study with respect to the KFWS radar in Dallas Fort Worth.

 {:.center}
 ![Figure 1.
 Sensor map in the Dallas Fort-Worth area Texas](/pictures/GPS_ASOS_Locations.png)